 Dr. Bikash first heard about our work in 2008 while he was in medical school.
-Now he’s our Medical Director— and has keen insight and an inspiring vision for how we will take our teaching hospital to remarkable heights for our patients.
+Now he’s our Director of Medical Education— and has keen insight and an inspiring vision for how we will take our teaching hospital to remarkable heights for our patients.

-Bikash rejoined our team this summer after receiving his doctorate in General Practice and Emergency Medicine so he could advance his skillset and treat more complex cases at our hospital.
+Bikash rejoined our team in 2014 as Medical Director at Bayalpata Hospital after receiving his doctorate in General Practice and Emergency Medicine so he could advance his skillset and treat more complex cases at our hospital.
 We recently asked him how it felt to be back with the team and to hear more about the expansion.

 So, how does it feel to be back?